Creamy Almond Joy Popsicles dipped in a homemade chocolate magic shell are paleo, vegan, and dairy-free! A delicious healthier frozen dessert recipe.

-This summer has flown right by, and I haven’t even posted a single popsicle recipe.
-For shame, you’uns, for shame!
-Why didn’t you say something.
-Kidding.
+This summer has flown right by, and I haven’t gotten around to posting a popsicle recipe until now.

 - Dairy-free (made with coconut milk)